·

 Raising her hands to cup her mouth, she shouted: “Hey, stinky Daoist priest, aren’t you scared that we’ll eat you up?
 You still dare to try and catch us.”

 He didn’t lift his head and continued to walk.
-She was considered powerful among the ghosts, given how long she’s been one.
+She was considered powerful amongst the ghosts, given how long she’s been one.
 But when she leaned forward and rushed over, she hadn’t gotten close before his movements suddenly accelerated.
 A peach wood sword came out of a sheath, drawing out a stream of golden light and piercing the surrounding ghosts, who all dispersed instantly.
 She rolled over, dodging further away.
 He then put his sword away and continued walking.

 She really couldn’t understand how someone like this could be so skilled.
-For the following two days, she followed him.
+For the next two days, she followed him.
 Whenever she got slightly close, he would turn around vigilantly, hand grasping the peach wood sword, ready make a slash at any given time.
 But once there were no ghostlings around him, he was once again like a soulless body, walking nonstop.

 She finally understood why this Daoist priest was so skinny, for he had fainted many times from hunger.
 Occasionally, someone would give him food.
-Otherwise, he would starve to a certain degree of severity before finally awakening.
+Otherwise, he would starve to a certain degree of severity before finally sobering.
 Then, he would eat whatever there was to eat.
 If there was grass, he would eat grass.
 If there was water, he would drink water.

 She suddenly found this very depressing.
 Living like this, he may as well become a ghost.
 But he just had to be such a person, continuing to hunt monsters and eliminate devils.
 On this day, he once again fainted from hunger.
 She went to a restaurant and stole a bunch of dishes, leaving it in front of him.
 This time, she did not walk away.
 She refused to believe that he couldn’t distinguish between kindness and evil.
 She’s a good ghost, ya!